sandstorm/neos-kickstart/PROJECT.md

 ## Running Tests

-Make sure the application is up and running `make start`.
+Make sure the application is up and running `dev start`.
 Make sure you build the testrunner with `cd ./e2e-testrunner && nvm use && npm install`

 - for E2E Test
     - in a new console run `cd ./e2e-testrunner node index.js` to start the e2e-testrunner
-    - in a new console run `make e2e-tests` to run the actual tests
+    - in a new console run `dev e2e-tests` to run the actual tests
-- for Unit Tests run `make unit-tests`
+- for Unit Tests run `dev unit-tests`
-- for Functional Tests run `make functional-tests`
+- for Functional Tests run `dev functional-tests`

 ### debug failing tests